Martell0x1/containers/README.md

 - `ARG` instruction google it.
 - You should consider searching for an image to save the build time ... for instance if you need a hadoop container that requires JDK , instead of intalling and configuring it from scratch you should consider searching for the openjdk image on docker hub.

+- `-P` option with building means all porst are forwarded to the host.

+# image Registrey (pushing images to docker-hub (registrey))
+- `docker login` = login to dockerhub(simple and easy) , don't forget to create an access token on docker hub.